AdityaJamdar72/Machine-Learning-Project-1/README.md

      # python -m pip install -r filename.txt----------------> for example python -m pip install -r requirements.txt

     after package will be created and build one file filename.egg-info
+4. after all steps happen staged all file and commit and most important push all code to github us this git push -u origin main